Halloween Time at Disneyland Resort

 Haunted Mansion Holiday

 Jack Skellington returns to take over Disneyland’s Haunted Mansion.
 Every year, the Haunted Mansion in New Orleans Square at Disneyland is transformed to a mix of Halloween spookiness and Christmas tradition.
 Haunted Mansion Holiday is inspired by the classic animated film “Tim Burton’s Nightmare Before Christmas”.
 The spookiness begins the moment Guests enter the Stretching Portrait Gallery, where a new animation effect will stretch imaginations to the screaming point.
 Think stained glass windows shattering and a peek-a-BOO appearance by that master of scaremonies, Jack Skellington.
-The famous changing portraits in the hallway just past the stretching room have also receive an update, featuring Zero the ghost dog flying through each one.
+The famous changing portraits in the hallway just past the stretching room have also received an update, featuring Zero the ghost dog flying through each one.
 Haunted Mansion Holiday will remain in place at Disneyland throughout the Halloween and Christmas seasons until early January.

 Be sure to commemorate your Haunted Mansion Holiday visit with a specially designed Haunted Mansion Holiday pin or a decorate-it-yourself Zombie cookie kit at The Nightmare Before Christmas merchandise cart located outside the mansion.
 Plus, fans of Tim Burton’s The Nightmare Before Christmas can pick up some eerily entertaining treats at the Port Royal store in New Orleans Square.

-Other Halloween Highlights at the Parks
+Other Halloween Highlights at the Parks for Halloween Time at Disneyland Resort

 Look for a special edition of the Buena Vista Bugle while on Buena Vista Street at Disney California Adventure park.
 The news paper is filled with stories about the “emerging holiday” of Halloween.